luyi-sss/tswd-portfolio-luyi/final-project-part-one.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Outline

+In general, the project structure of my story would be:
+1. the background information about coffee and the issue of decreasing production due to climate change (data viz: a stacked area chart and a line chart)
+2. how the climate change affect the planting environment and coffee growers (data viz: stacked bar chart, line chart, and map)
+3. strategies to save the future of the coffee industry (data viz: table)
+* the types and numbers of charts are not the final plan.

 Following is the summary of my story:

 Are We Running Out of Coffee?